-Role of Board Role of Staff Role of General Fund Consultant Staff, with input from the General Fund Consultant, • The Board is responsible for the The General Fund Consultant works authorization of the search for the recommends mandates for Board approval. with Staff to develop a manager investment manager(s). search initiation recommendation.
-Staff reviews and adopts passive investment manager minimum qualifications and search and The Board reviews and adopts active The General Fund Consultant works selection process. with Staff on additional written investment manager minimum qualifications and search and selection minimum qualifications for Board · Staff is responsible for the implementation of the process based upon the written approval as necessary. manager search and selection process. recommendation provided by the Staff The General Fund Consultant applies and General Fund Consultant.
+Role of Board Role of Staff Role of General Fund Consultant Staff, with input from the General Fund Consultant, • The Board is responsible for the The General Fund Consultant works authorization of the search for the recommends mandates for Board approval. with Staff to develop a manager search initiation recommendation. investment manager(s).
+Staff reviews and adopts passive investment The Board reviews and adopts active manager minimum qualifications and search and The General Fund Consultant works selection process. with Staff on additional written investment manager minimum qualifications and search and selection minimum qualifications for Board · Staff is responsible for the implementation of the process based upon the written approval as necessary. manager search and selection process. recommendation provided by the Staff The General Fund Consultant applies and General Fund Consultant.
 Staff develops a written set of minimum the System's minimum qualifications qualifications.
 Unique criteria not specified in the and any additional Board-approved The Board reviews the semifinalist pre-approved minimum qualifications list will require criteria in order to arrive at list of candidates as presented in the Board approval.
-"Qualified Respondents" who pass the candidate investment manager minimum qualifications. evaluation report prepared by the Staff • Upon Staff concurrence of the semi-finalists, Staff and General Fund Consultant. and the General Fund Consultant provides the The General Fund Consultant employs Board a written investment manager candidate the investment manager candidate The Board authorizes the finalist(s) evaluation and comparison report which will investment manager(s) and approves evaluation process to arrive at a list of summarize the methodology for developing the list contracting as recommended by Staff semi-finalist candidates for Staff to of semi-finalist candidates from the Qualified then review and conduct due diligence • The Board may delegate certain Board Respondents.
-The investment manager upon. duties to the Investment Committee as candidate evaluation process will Staff conducts due diligence on the semi-finalist described in the Investment Committee firms as reviewed by the Board. utilize the Evaluation Criteria as Charter. summarized in Section VII.B and may Based on the findings of the due diligence, Staff will The Board may request manager be adjusted as necessary. present a list of finalist investment managers for presentations.
+"Qualified Respondents" who pass the candidate investment manager evaluation report prepared by the Staff minimum qualifications. • Upon Staff concurrence of the semi-finalists, Staff and the General Fund Consultant provides the and General Fund Consultant.
+The General Fund Consultant employs Board a written investment manager candidate The Board authorizes the finalist(s) the investment manager candidate evaluation and comparison report which will investment manager(s) and approves evaluation process to arrive at a list of summarize the methodology for developing the list contracting as recommended by Staff semi-finalist candidates for Staff to of semi-finalist candidates from the Qualified then review and conduct due diligence • The Board may delegate certain Board Respondents. upon.
+The investment manager duties to the Investment Committee as candidate evaluation process will Staff conducts due diligence on the semi-finalist described in the Investment Committee firms as reviewed by the Board. utilize the Evaluation Criteria as Charter. summarized in Section VII.B and may Based on the findings of the due diligence, Staff will The Board may request manager be adjusted as necessary. present a list of finalist investment managers for presentations.
 Board approval and contracting.